 Total revenues for the year ended December 31, 2001 were \$1,287.8 million, a decrease of \$37.3 million or 2.8% as compared to total revenues of \$1,325.1 million for 2000.
-The decrease is primarily a result of softening global labor markets in the latter portion of 2001, offset by the number of purchase acquisitions in our eResourcing business in 2001.
-Net revenues for the year ended December 31, 2001 was \$571.5 million, a decrease of \$83.7 million or 12.8% versus \$655.2 million in 2000.
-The decrease in net revenues was mainly a result of increased pricing pressure from clients and competitors for temporary contractors throughout 2000 and into 2001, and the effects of a weaker labor market on both executive and mid-level placement services in 2001.
+The decrease is primarily a result of softening global labor markets in the latter portion of 2001, offset by approximately \$75.6 million of revenue from purchase acquisitions in our eResourcing business in 2001.
+Temporary contracting gross margins in our eResourcing division increased \$5.0 million or 2.6%, compared to \$194.8 million reported for the year ended December 31, 2000.

-eResourcing net revenues were \$462.1 million for the year ended December 31, 2001, a \$14.6 million decrease or 3.1%, compared to net revenues of \$476.7 million for 2000, primarily as a result of lower permanent placement billings and the weak economic environment in the U.S. and U.K. in the 2001 period.
+eResourcing revenues were \$1,178.3 million for the year ended December 31, 2001, a \$31.6 million increase or 2.8%, compared to revenues of \$1,146.7 million for 2000, primarily as a result of higher temporary contracting revenues, offset by lower permanent placement billings and the weakening economic environment in the U.S. and U.K. in the 2001 period.
+Temporary contracting revenues were \$898.4 million in 2001, an increase of \$50.7 million or 6.0% compared to \$847.7 in the 2000 period, reflecting a shift by our clients, toward temporary labor sources, in response to difficult economic conditions.

-Executive Search net revenues of \$109.5 million in 2001 were down 38.7% from \$178.4 million in the same period in 2000, again reflecting the continued impact that the slowing U.S. economy is having on executive level search bookings, particularly in the U.S. financial services and information technology sectors.
+Executive Search revenues of \$109.5 million in 2001 were down 38.7% from \$178.4 million in the same period in 2000, again reflecting the continued impact that the slowing U.S. economy is having on executive level search bookings, particularly in the U.S. financial services and information technology sectors.

-Total operating expenses for the year ended December 31, 2001 were \$599.7 million compared with \$655.7 million for 2000.
-The decrease of \$56.0 million or 8.5% is due primarily to strategic cost cutting to keep costs in line with our declining revenue base and benefits derived from the integration of our acquired businesses.
+Total operating expenses for the year ended December 31, 2001 were \$1,316.0 million compared with \$1,325.7 million for 2000.
+The decrease of \$9.7 million or 0.7% is due primarily to cost cutting to keep expenses in line with the declining revenue base related to our permanent placement services, as well as benefits derived from the integration of our acquired businesses.
+The increase in direct costs of temporary contractors of \$45.7 million compared to the 2000 period was primarily due to a reallocation of resources by our clients toward temporary labor in anticipation of a swift U.S. economic recovery.
 Salaries and related expenses decreased \$40.7 million, primarily reflecting lower staff compensation costs and a reduction in headcount as a result of the economic downturn in the United States and Europe.
-Office and general expenses decreased \$12.9 million reflecting lower occupancy costs and properties that were exited in connection with the integration of our acquisition strategy.
+Office and general expenses decreased \$12.3 million reflecting lower occupancy costs and properties that were exited in connection with the integration of our acquisition strategy.